corda/corda/docs/source/tutorial-cordapp.rst

           nearestCity "London"                             // For use with the network visualiser. advertisedServices = ["corda.notary.validating"] // A list of services you wish the node to offer. messagingPort 10002
-          webPort 10003                                    // Usually 1 higher than the Artemis port. cordapps = []                                    // Add package names of CordaApps.
+          rpcPort 10003                                    // Usually 1 higher than the messaging port. webPort 10004                                    // Usually 1 higher than the RPC port. cordapps = []                                    // Add package names of CordaApps.
       }
       node {                                               // Create an additional node. name "NodeA"
           nearestCity "London"
           advertisedServices = []
-          messagingPort 10004
+          messagingPort 10005
+          rpcPort 10006
-          webPort 10005
+          webPort 10007
           cordapps = []
       }
       ...